kyma-project/kyma/docs/kyma/docs/040-cr-installation.md

 ## Sample Custom Resource

 This is a sample CR that controls the Kyma installer.
 This example has the **action** label set to `install`, which means that it triggers the installation of Kyma.
+In this examples all components except `remote-environments` will be installed.

 ```
 apiVersion: "installer.kyma-project.io/v1alpha1"